Greco-Buddhism: Historical outline

 The introduction of Hellenistic Greece to central Asia started after the conquest of that region by Darius the Great and his Persian Achaemenid Empire.
-He and his successors also conquered the Anatolian peninsula (what would someday be Turkey), which at the time was inhabited by many Greek cultures.
+He and his successors also conquered the Anatolian peninsula, which at the time was inhabited by many Greek cultures.
 When they rebelled, those Greeks were often ethnically cleansed by being relocated to the far end of the Persian Empire, those central Asian provinces.
 When Alexander the Great conquered Achaemenid Empire and further regions of Central Asia in 334 BC, he thus encountered many Greeks already established in the easternmost stretches of its empire.
 He then ventured into Punjab (land of five rivers).
 Alexander crossed the Indus and Jhelum River when defeating Porus and appointing him as a satrap following the Battle of the Hydaspes.
-Alexander's army would mutiny and retreat along the Beas River when confronted by the Nanda Empire, thus wouldn't conquer Punjab entirely.
+Alexander's army would mutiny and retreat along the Beas River when confronted by the Nanda Empire, thus would not conquer Punjab entirely.

-Thanks to relocation by the Persian empire, there was established Greek culture in the far east of Alexander's empire.
+Thanks to relocation by the Persian Empire, there was established Greek culture in the far east of Alexander's empire.
 He founded several cities in his new territories in the areas of the Amu Darya and Bactria, and Greek settlements further extended to the Khyber Pass, Gandhara (see Taxila), and the Punjab.
-Following Alexander's death on June 10, 323 BC, the Diadochi or "successors" founded their own kingdoms.
+Following Alexander's death on 10 June 323 BC, the Diadochi or "successors" founded their own kingdoms.
 General Seleucus set up the Seleucid Empire in Anatolia and Central Asia and extended as far as India.

 The Mauryan Empire, founded by Chandragupta Maurya, would first conquer the Nanda Empire.
 Chandragupta would then defeat the Seleucid Empire during the Seleucid-Mauryan War.
 This resulted in the transfer of the Macedonian satraps in the Indus Valley and Gandhara to the Mauryan Empire.
 Furthermore, a marriage alliance was enacted which granted Seleucus's daughter as Chandragupta's wife for diplomatic relations.
 The conflict additionally led to the transfer of 500 war elephants to the Seleucid Empire from the Mauryan Empire, presumably as reparations for lives lost and damages sustained.

 The Mauryan Emperor Ashoka established the largest Indian empire.
 Following the destructive Kalinga War, Ashoka converted to Buddhism.
 Abandoning an expansionist agenda, Ashoka would adopt humanitarian reformation in place.
 As ascribed in the Edicts of Ashoka, the Emperor spread Dharma as Buddhism throughout his empire.
 Ashoka claims to have converted many, including the Greek populations within his realm to Buddhism: